michaz/heart2017/haifa.md

 ---

-Calibration to traffic counts: Utility function is modified so that joint behavior of agents is directed towards fitting traffic counts.

-Use traffic counts to
+Calibrate against traffic counts to

 * reduce temporal uncertainty due to sparseness
 * reduce bias in daily travelled distance due to expansion heuristic

 Assignment of trajectory which fits the observed trace is incorporated into the agents’ behavior.

+note:

+Utility function is modified so that joint behavior of agents is directed towards fitting traffic counts.

 ---

-Consider dense location data.
-Dense means that activities will be more clearly delineated.
-It also means that many data points will be recognizably from trips, and will say something about speeds.
+Consider dense location data:

+- Activities will be more clearly delineated
+- Many data points will recognizably be from trips
+- will say something about speeds.

 An agent using the same strategy as in the sparse case will, compared to its real counterpart

 - Do much more activities, some of them very short
 - Exhibit less reaction to feedback from the transport system: Will not change its route, even if another is faster